 4. 2 workshops and 1 revision course fully attended.

 5. Pass end of semester assessments.

 7. No financial indebtedness to the College or Faculty

 8. Strict observance of the rules and regulations of the programme.

 What Certificate Will Be Obtained

-Successful completion of the programme will lead to award of the postgraduate diploma in Family Medicine (PGDFM).
+Successful completion of the programme will lead to award of the Diploma in Family Medicine (DFM).
 This certificate would be registered with the Medical and Dental Council of Nigeria (MDCN).
 A possessor of this certificate would be able to provide comprehensive first contact care to all patients at any point of care in the country.
 He/she should be a valuable asset for any health care facility anywhere in the country.

 Fees payable for the Programme